Last Updated on February 14, 2025

-The cheapest cities in Bolivia are:
+The most affordable cities in Bolivia are:

 - La Paz